"""The core state representation.

 Supports batched operations where multiple atomistic systems can be processed

-simultaneously, managed through batch indices.
+simultaneously, managed through system indices.

 States support slicing, cloning, splitting, popping, and movement to other